Celebrate Arbor Week

 Visit the Arbor Day Art Show

 The Arbor Day Art Show puts on display the first-third place and honorable mention Arbor Day Art Contest pieces from each participating Edmond school.
 Using the theme "Trees in Our Town", students create artwork surrounding their interpretations of the community’s trees.
-Artwork for the 2023 Arbor Day Art Show will be on display at the Edmond Historical Society & Museum (431 S Boulevard), dates TBA.
+Artwork for the 2023 Arbor Day Art Show will be on display at the Edmond Historical Society & Museum (431 S Boulevard), from March 11th through April 29th.

 Plant Trees or Care for Your Trees at Home